kongchujun/jkit/README.md

 ## how to install
 go get github.com/kongchujun/jkit

-## algorith
+## algorithm
-1. quick and slow pointer
+1. quick and slow pointer:
 slice/delete.go -> FilterDelete
+the key of this algorithm is commmon step quick and slow pointer walk the same.
+Other is quick walks but slow doesn't walk.